asyncapi/website/content/blog/automated-releases.md

 #### Conditions and sharing outputs

 GitHub Actions has two excellent features:

 - You can set conditions for specific steps
 - You can share the output of one step with another

 These features are used in the release workflow to check the version of the package, before and after the GitHub/NPM release step.

-To share output, you must assign an `id` to the step and declare a variable and assign any value to it.
+To share the output, you must assign an `id` to the step and declare a variable and assign any value to it.
 ```yaml
 - name: Get version from package.json after release step
   id: extractver
   run: echo "::set-output name=version::$(npm run get-version --silent)"
 ```

-You access the shared value by the `id` and the variable name like `steps.extractver.outputs.version`.
+You can access the shared value by the `id` and a variable name like `steps.extractver.outputs.version`.
 We use it, for example, in the condition that specifies if further steps of the workflow should be triggered or not.
 If the version in `package.json` changed after GitHub and NPM step, this means we should proceed with Docker publishing and pull request creation:

 ```yaml
 if: steps.initversion.outputs.version != steps.extractver.outputs.version